SDHS Guidance Department

 In 2021, South Dearborn Dollars for Scholars awarded $53,500 to 38 students from the SDHS Class of 2021.

 South Dearborn Dollars for Scholars is a non-profit organization providing financial assistance to students seeking two-year and four-year post-secondary educational opportunities.
 South Dearborn Dollars for Scholars is part of Scholarship America, a national network of community based volunteer directed chapters located throughout the country.
 South Dearborn Dollars for Scholars was founded in 1991 by Kathi Green, SDHS guidance counselor, and Marvin Duerstock, SDHS principal.
-Since then, they have awarded over $990,000 in scholarships to 988 South Dearborn graduates pursuing a post-secondary education.
+Since then, they have awarded over $990,000 in scholarships to 988 South Dearborn graduates pursuing a post-secondary education.%MCEPASTEBIN% -

 STARS Peer Mentoring